 The campus is located about 20 minutes from the city centre by bus, with the buses departing for the city centre every 15 minutes every day.
 Norwich being also a cycle-friendly city means that the city is also accessible faster when cycling.
 If you really want to refresh your mind, you can even take the 45 minute refreshing walk, passing through parks and beautiful cafes along the way.
 Norwich, the city of cathedrals and pubs, is an amusing, fun and intriguing city which you can never finish being amazed by it.

-I am here to answer any questions you have about UEA, be it about the campus or your course or even about the vibrant Norwich city, feel free to contact me at email@example.com or send me a message on Facebook at www.facebook.com/ueasouthernafrica
+I am here to answer any questions you have about UEA, be it about the campus or your course or even about the vibrant Norwich city, feel free to contact me at firstname.lastname@example.org or send me a facebook message at: www.facebook.com/ueasouthernafrica

 I am currently living on campus, which is amazing.
 The convenience of having the library, classes, medical centre, LCR and sports-park a walking distance from my halls is great.
 I feel very safe to move around campus and the city at any time because the security team and police respectively are always on patrol.
 Norwich is a wonderful city offering a perfect balance of one’s needs; a great shopping experience, pubs and clubs for a good night out and various churches and places of worship.
 I know I made the right choice coming to UEA and I am looking forward to an amazing year here.